 In July, the local populace doubles during the Sighisoara Medieval Festival.
-If you don’t mind the crowds, it is worth planning to enjoy the outdoor plays, concerts, dance competitions and art installations.
+If you don’t mind the crowds, it is worth planning to enjoy outdoor plays, concerts, dance competitions, and art installations.

 There are plenty of things to see in Sighisoara.
 An individual could walk up the Covered Stairs to the Hill Church to find a stunning panorama over the city.
-The 14th century Clock Tower, also a real emblem for this 700 years old town provides a great view of the older town center.
+The 14th century Clock Tower, also a real emblem for this 700 years old town, provides a great view of the lower town center.

 7 – Viscri Fortified Church

 The lush landscape will impress you.
 The richness of the greens provides an avenue for you to lose yourself along the main street and on through the trees and hills.
-To get into the church you need to walk on a path to the peak of a hill.
+To get into the church, you need to walk on a path to the peak of a mountain.
 After a couple of steps on your way seem tall walls with towers’ roofs covered in red tiles.

 The village is a throwback to a time like when people still used horses as a mode of transport and wore chainmail armor when they went to battle.